vcharraut/rl-basics/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)
 [![CodeFactor](https://www.codefactor.io/repository/github/valentin-cnt/rl-gym-zoo/badge)](https://www.codefactor.io/repository/github/valentin-cnt/rl-gym-zoo)

 This repository aims to implement various popular RL algorithms and evaluate their performance using the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) framework.
+The goal is to provide a simple and clean implementation of the algorithms, with a focus on readability and reproducibility.
+Each file is completely independant, and the code is commented to make it easy to understand.
+So you can easily copy-paste the code and use it at your own convenience.

-It is developed using [Pytorch](https://github.com/pytorch/pytorch) and [Flax](https://github.com/google/flax) in Python language and supports all Gymnasium environments, including MuJoCo and Atari.
+The project is written with Python, and [Pytorch](https://github.com/pytorch/pytorch) and [Flax](https://github.com/google/flax) are used as frameworks for the implementation.
+It supports all environments from Gymnasium, including MuJoCo and Atari environments.

 This project is greatly inspired by [CleanRL](https://github.com/vwxyzjn/cleanrl).
 I highly recommend you to check it out if you are looking for a more complete and well documented RL library.

+You should be able to find the implementation of the following algorithms:

 | RL Algorithm                                           | Pytorch                                                                                                                                                                                                                                                                               | Flax |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------|